Scroll Top

 INTRODUCTION

 If a grant is approved, the grantee will receive a binding legal document outlining the terms and conditions of the grant, i.e., the “Grant Agreement.”
 Grantee organizations are required to comply with these terms.
 Grantees are welcome to inquire about any clause(s) that elicit(s) questions or concerns.
 Below are general descriptions of terms and conditions in the grant agreement.
+You can see a sample of the full agreement here.

 STANDARD LANGUAGE IN ALL GRANT AGREEMENTS